josemaz/kirc-mirna/README.md

 `$ Rscript R/01-rnaseq.R`

-The expression data for control and each stage are saved on:
+The RNA expression data for control and each stage are saved on:

-`$ ls pipeline/TCGA/Outs/`
+`$ ls Output/`

-Plots for pre Normalization Quality Control are saved on:
+#  miRNA

+## 01 - Data Aquisition, Quality Control  and Normalization

+These three phases of the process are performed by next R script:

-`$ ls pipeline/TCGA/Plots/QC_PRE/`
+`$ Rscript R/02-miRNAs.R`

-Plots for post Normalization Quality Control are saved on:
+The miRNA expression data for control and each stage are saved on:

-`$ ls pipeline/TCGA/Plots/QC_POST/`
+`$ ls Output/`